Bombay Nights

 For context on how ingredient sourcing and menu philosophy interact with location, it is worth noting how the most sourcing-conscious American restaurants, places like Blue Hill at Stone Barns in Tarrytown or Single Thread Farm in Healdsburg, have built their identities around proximity to supply.
 Those are fine-dining examples operating at a different scale and price tier entirely, but the underlying principle, that the distance between source and kitchen matters, translates to every category.
 An Indian kitchen in a suburban plaza is negotiating that same principle under different constraints.

 Perry Hall's dining map is not without ambition.
 Liberatore's Ristorante has long anchored the area's Italian-American tradition with a commitment that has sustained it through multiple decades.
-The broader picture of what the neighborhood supports is covered in our full Perry Hall restaurants guide.
-Bombay Nights enters that map in a category that has no direct local competition, which is both an advantage and a set of expectations it must meet without reference points nearby.
+Bombay Nights enters that map as a casual Indian with Nepalese Fusion restaurant at a price point of about $25 per person.

 What the Setting Tells You